How U.S. High Schools Address Bullying

 In conclusion, peer intervention and student-led anti-bullying efforts are essential components of a comprehensive approach to addressing bullying in high schools.
 By empowering students to be leaders and change-makers, schools can create a culture of support and safety that benefits everyone.

-See also The Influence of Media Literacy Education in High Schools
+See also Exploring the STEAM Approach in High Schools

 Parental Involvement and Community Engagement: A Cornerstone in Bullying Prevention